koltyakov/sppull/README.md

 - [ ] Files based on CAML query conditions
 - [ ] Pull for documents metadata to use it in callback's custom logic

-Use case scenarios could be found on the [Scenarios](https://github.com/koltyakov/sppull/tree/master/docs/Scenarios.md) page, it presents different variations of options usage for different situation.
+Use case scenarios can be found on the [Scenarios](https://github.com/koltyakov/sppull/tree/master/docs/Scenarios.md) page.
+This page suggests combinations of options which are optimal for certain use cases.

 #### successHandler
 Callback gets called upon successful files download.